cavra/Achievement-Tracker/README.md

-#315 Individual Project - Leaderboard
+# CSCE-315 Individual Project - Achievement Tracker/Leaderboard

-Program written in alignment the style guide found [here](https://github.com/bbatsov/ruby-style-guide#source-code-layout)
+Time spent: **25** hours spent in total

+**Achievement Tracker/Leaderboard** is the first programming assignment for CSCE 315 at Texas A&M. I wrote it in Ruby, following the style convention [here](https://github.com/bbatsov/ruby-style-guide#source-code-layout).
+This was my first time to ever use Ruby.
+A description of the assignment can be found [here](http://ecologylab.net/courses/studio/assignments/individual1.html).

+## Instructions
-Execute with
+Execute the program with

 $ ruby parse_input.rb < commands.txt